originphp/website/source/docs/controllers.md

 ### Initializer Trait

-Controllers have the `InitializerTrait` enabled allow you to call an initialization method when a trait created.
+Controllers have the `InitializerTrait` enabled, enables you to use an initialization method on traits.
 See the [InitializerTrait guide](/docs/initializer-trait) for more information.